saira-uwc/asksam-automation-new/README.md

-# United We Care — Playwright End-to-End Automation Framework
+# Expert Dashboard — Playwright End-to-End Automation Framework

-This is a complete Playwright automation framework scaffolded for the United We Care app.
+This is a complete Playwright automation framework scaffolded for the Expert Dashboard web app.

 How to use:
 1. Copy `.env.sample` to `.env` and update credentials.